Is Pigeon Poop Toxic? Everything You Need to Know

 Health Risks

-When dried bird droppings are disrupted and become airborne, the resulting particles can irritate the bronchial passage, causing respiratory disease.
+When dried Pigeon droppings are disrupted and become airborne, the resulting particles can irritate the bronchial passage, causing respiratory disease.
 Moreover, disturbing large quantities of dried bird poop can lead to the transmission of fungal diseases such as Histoplasmosis or Cryptococcosis.
 These diseases are caused by fungal spores within the poop and can even contaminate soil that is overexposed.

 Those who are most at risk are vulnerable people with pre-existing lung or immune system conditions, who should avoid situations where dried bird droppings may be aerosolized and stay clear of excavation, construction, or demolition work where large quantities of bird poop may be disturbed and cause potential health risks.